-This morning, step back in time as we visit Troy, home of the famed Trojan Horse and then tour the magnificent acropolis of Pergamum.
-Its impressive temples and library made Pergamum a renowned cultural and political centre in its time.
+This morning, step back in time as we visit Troy, home of the famed Trojan Horse.
+We continue on to Bergama and catch the new cable car up to the magnificent acropolis of Pergamon.
+Its impressive temples and library made Pergamon a renowned cultural and political centre in its time.

 Absorb yourself in history today with a guided tour of Ephesus and a visit to the site of the Temple of Artemis.
 Feel the mystical atmosphere of the ancient city and theatre before continuing to the former Greek village of Sirince, famous for its fruit wines.
 Carpet weaving has long traditions in Turkey and at the carpet village we learn how the carpets are made by hand and what determines their value.

 This morning we will enjoy a display of locally handcrafted leather goods before heading to the magnificent white calcium terraces, known as Travertines, in Pamukkale where we also tour the ancient city of Hierapolis.
 Take a dip, amongst ancient columns, in the hot springs that were used in Roman times for their therapeutic powers.

 Today we travel the ancient Silk Road visiting Sultanhani Caravansary and the Mevlana museum in Konya along the way.
 Tonight, don't miss the optional traditional Turkish folklore evening!

 Marvel at the lunar landscape of Cappadocia through the Goreme Valley Open Air Museum, the fairy chimneys and explore the many levels of an underground city.